fleetyeets/weather.in/README.md

 # weather_in

-## What is weather.in?
+## What is weather_in?

-weather.in is a simple script for terminal use.
+weather_in is a simple script for terminal use.
 It utilizes the <a href = "https://openweathermap.org/current">Open Weather Map API</a> to provide quick, relevant and basic information regarding a specified locale's weather.

 ## System Requirements